C-EB/Spam_classifier/README.md

 spam_emails[0]["Subject"]
 ```

-This code block examines the headers of the emails and extracts the subject header.
+Examines the headers of the emails and extracts the subject header.

 **Output:**